 Instructions

-- Line a baking sheet with parchment paper and set aside.
+- Prep.
+Line a baking sheet with parchment paper and set aside.

-- Shape dough into 1-inch balls and place on baking sheet.
+- Shape.
+Shape dough into 1-inch balls and place on baking sheet.
 I like to use a small cookie scoop and then roll them in my hands.
 Place on baking sheet and then freeze for 15 minutes.

-- Remove the truffles from the freezer and dip them one by one in the chocolate.
+- Dip.
+Remove the peanut butter balls from freezer and dip them one by one in the chocolate.
 Make sure they are evenly coated.
-I like to use a fork to dip them in and then
+I like to use a fork to dip them in and then tap the fork on the side of the bowl to remove any excess chocolate.

-tap the fork on the side of the bowl to remove any excess chocolate. - Place the truffles back on the parchment paper.
+- Chill.
+Place the dipped chocolate balls back on the parchment paper.
 Top with sea salt, or other toppings if desired.
-Place truffles in the refrigerator for 10 minutes to allow to harden.
+Place in the refrigerator for 10 minutes to allow to harden.
 Best stored in the refrigerator.

 Notes